gamesover/letter_thief/README.md

 ## Varia

 > [!NOTE]
 > Persisting the emails on the database might have privacy related concerns.
 You might want to encrypt stuff.

 > [!NOTE]
 > You might want to schedule a cleanup job to remove old records from time to time.

 > [!NOTE]
 > For this gem I was heavily inspired by letter_opener, which I used for over ten years. ❤️

+> [!NOTE]
+> I planned to basically just replicate letter_opener but persist emails in the database, so I could use it on Heroku or
+> deplo.io, that's why is called LetterThief.
+It was supposed to just intercept and block emails from being sent.
+It
+> ended up being this and also a logging system.

 ## Development